frostiq/movie-ticket-reservation/README.md

 * `screenId` is an externally managed identifier of information when and where the movie is screened.
 * `availableSeats` the total seats available for this movie

-The result will be registered movie:
+The result will be a registered movie:
 ```
 {
     "imdbId":"tt0111161",